Andre-Tepelmann/odin-recipes/README.md

 The recipe sites mostly utilize the header,paragraph,anchor,image and list features of html.

 I also added an image to every recipe page.

+Through the CSS-Exercises i now added an stylesheet and tested some CSS Code.